chainbound/bolt/README.md

 </div>

 > [!IMPORTANT]
-> Bolt is an implementation of _permissionless proposer commitments through
+> Bolt is an implementation of permissionless proposer commitments that is fully compatible with PBS.
-> PBS_.
-In its essence, it consists in a fork of the MEV-Boost stack that allows
+> In its essence, it consists in a fork of the MEV-Boost stack that allows users to request commitments
-> users to request **preconfirmations** from proposers, and then adds a way for
+> like preconfirmations from proposers, and then adds a way for proposers to commit to transaction
-> proposers to commit to transaction inclusion in a way that is verifiable on-chain.
+> inclusion in a way that is verifiable on-chain.

 <!-- vim-markdown-toc Marked -->